Obscuretone/obscuretone.github.io/public/posts/en/lossy.md

 A surviving token proves only that both artifacts contain the word.
 It says nothing by itself about whether the candidate can operate Kubernetes in production, whether the role requires that depth, or whether both sides used the term in the same way.

 This is why keyword matching feels simultaneously useful and inadequate.

-It catches obvious overlap.

-It misses implied experience.

-It rewards people who know which words to include.

-It punishes people whose work is real but described differently.
+It catches obvious overlap while missing implied experience, rewarding people who know which words to include and punishing people whose real work is described differently.

 The keyword is residue left after the skill has been compressed into text.

 ## Metrics Are Also Lossy

-Numbers look like high-quality signal.
+Numbers often look like high-quality signal, and sometimes they are.

-Sometimes they are.

 Reduced latency by 40%.
 Cut cloud spend by $200,000.
 Increased conversion by 8%.
 Migrated 12 services.
 Supported 5 million users.

-Those are useful claims.
-They give scale and shape to the work.
+Those claims give scale and shape to the work, but they are compressed too.

-They are also compressed.

 A number rarely explains: